 One study from the Centers for Disease Control and Prevention found that 9.4%, or more than 6 million children, ages 2 to 17, have been diagnosed with the neurodevelopmental disorder in the United States.
 And nearly two-thirds of those children have another mental, emotional or behavioral issue, including depression, anxiety and autism.

-Early intervention is especially important for kids who may be struggling with ADHD.
-Treatment can help them develop strategies to better manage their behavior and emotions.
+Early intervention is especially important for kids who may be struggling with ADHD, and treatment can help them develop and improve social skills.
 Without it, lives can spiral out of control.

 “For kids, [not treating ADHD carries] all the risks that parents worry about,” said Ari Tuckman, a psychologist and author of “More Attention, Less Deficit: Success Strategies for Adults with ADHD,” in a Healthline article.
 “Doing badly in school, having social struggles, greater substance use, more car accidents, less likely to attend and then graduate college.
 For adults, untreated ADHD also affects job performance and lifetime earnings, marital satisfaction, and likelihood of divorce.”

 The signs of ADHD are easier to pick up on than attention deficit disorder, where attention issues are mostly happening inside a child’s head, said Melissa DeRosier, clinical psychologist and CEO of 3C Institute.